 - Maybe overseas or a junior doctor rather than one holding Specialist medical and surgical qualifications monitored in Australia.

-- May use less expensive low-quality breast prosthesis rather than reputable brands and highly rated breast implant types or brands, supplied by well-respected manufacturers in Australia.
+- Moreover, they may use less expensive low-quality breast prosthesis rather than reputable brands and highly rated breast implant types or brands, supplied by well-respected manufacturers in Australia.

 - For example, an average low cost or discounted price for cosmetic Surgery may potentially involve:

-- non-hospital operating conditions (clinic back room – not the best for an emergency situation as shown in ABC’s Four Corners story)
+- non-hospital operating conditions.
+For instance a clinic back room – not the best for an emergency situation as shown in ABC’s Four Corners story

 - awake anaesthetic (twilight) vs general anaesthetic